-This is one of the best articles I’ve read about what collapse may be like, the best strategies to survive, and why the Russian way of life and culture prepared them far better for hard times than America.
+[ A great post by Dmitry Orlov about what collapse may be like, the best strategies to survive, and why the Russian way of life and culture prepared them far better for hard times than will be the case in America.
+Related posts:

 - Who Lives, Who dies in a never-ending energy crisis.
 Book review of Nothing to Envy.
 Ordinary Lives in North Korea